To maintain your Portugal Golden Visa, meeting the minimum stay requirement is essential — but just as important is knowing how to prove it.

 - 14 days (consecutive or not) during each subsequent two-year period

-In practice, however, initial residence permits are now typically issued for two years (instead of one year as in the past), followed by two-year renewals.
+In practice, however, initial residence permits are now issued for two years (instead of one year as in the past), followed by two-year renewals.
 As a result, Golden Visa holders must stay in Portugal for at least 14 days within each two-year period, and must provide proof of their physical presence in the country to meet this requirement.

-Accepted Documents to Prove Stay
+Accepted Documents to Prove The Minimum Stay Requirements for the Portugal Golden Visa

 - Boarding passes showing entry to and exit from Portugal